International Student and Scholar Services

 • In-person – Administrative Service Building, Room 123; 8:00 AM – 4:30 PM, Monday – Friday

-6. Gather all of the application materials that USCIS requires.
-See "Complete List of Application Materials to USCIS (Online Filing)" below.
+• To file online (recommended): Please read our Guidance for Applying for Post-Completion OPT online.
+Gather all of the application materials that USCIS requires -- see "Complete List of Application Materials to USCIS (Online Filing)" below.
+You will need to create a USCIS online account.

 Complete List of Application Materials to USCIS (Online Filing)

-• I-20s of current degree level showing CPT authorization (if applicable)
+• I-20s showing past CPT or OPT authorizations (if applicable)

-• If you don't have these I-20s, the CIS front desk can you send you any scanned copies we may have on file for you.
-Please contact international@stcloudstate.edu and include your SCSU ID#.
+• If you don't have these I-20s, the CIS front desk can send you the scanned copies we have on f ile for you.
+Please e-mail international@stcloudstate.edu to request your previous copies and include your St. Cloud State ID#.

 Acceptable File Formats